Globalshift Limited - copyright © 2009 to 2019; All rights reserved.

 Subsequently all rights in the Maldives were relinquished and no further exploration has been carried out.
 Globalshift does not forecast any future production of oil or gas from the country.

-The Maldives are coral atolls growing on the Chagos-Maldives-Laccadive Ridge, a submarine mountain range 960 kms long that rises abruptly from the Indian Ocean.
+The Maldives are coral atolls growing on the Chagos-Maldives-Laccadive Ridge, a submarine mountain range that is 960 kms long, rising abruptly from the Indian Ocean.